Love baobabs? Well here are some interesting facts about your favourite African tree:

 4. Baobabs store large volumes of water in their trunks – which is why elephants, eland and other animals chew the bark during dry seasons.

-5. Baobabs are utilised by humans for many purposes, including shelter, ceremonies, food, medicine, fiber, juices and beer.
+5. Baobabs are utilised by humans for many purposes, including shelter, ceremonies, food, medicine, fibre, juices and beer.

 7. Cream of tartar (a cooking ingredient) was originally produced from the acidic baobab seed pulp, but is now mainly sourced as a by-product from the wine-making process.

-8. The large trunks (the largest circumference on record is 47m) have been or are used as jails, post offices and bush pubs, amongst other creative uses.
+8. The large trunks (the largest circumference on record is 47 metres) have been or are used as jails, post offices and bush pubs, amongst other creative uses.

 9. Many baobabs live to a ripe old age – with one recently collapsed Namibian tree known as “Grootboom” thought to be 1,275 years old.